MerayMaddah/auslandstagegeld-map/README.md

 3. **Commit** your changes with clear and descriptive messages.
 4. Open a **Pull Request** explaining your proposed changes.

-Alternatively, you can open an **Issue** if you:
+Or, alternatively, you can open an **Issue** if you:
-- Notice discrepancies in the data.
+> Notice discrepancies in the data.
-- Have suggestions for improving the visualization.
+> Have suggestions for improving the visualization.
-- Encounter technical problems with the interactive map.
+> Encounter technical problems with the interactive map.

 All contributions should maintain the project's focus on transparency, data authenticity, and open accessibility.
 Thank you for helping improve this resource!